jupyterlab/jupyterlab/docs/source/user/extensions.rst

    **Figure:** Search result in blacklist mode

-If you have installed an extension before it is blacklisted, the extension entry in the installed list will be highlightd in red.
+If you have installed an extension before it has been blacklisted, the extension entry in the installed list will be highlighted in red.
 It is recommended that you uninstall it.
 You can move your mouse on the red cross to know more about the reason it is blacklisted.